 Head Coach - Blake Iles

 Coach Iles is married to his beautiful wife Lindsey, who grew up and graduated from Olathe North.
-Lindsey is a manager at a home health agency called Kindred.
+Lindsey an RN.
 They have 2 young children, Camden and Braden, who love playing sports themselves.

 Coach Droescher is from Pierce, NE where he graduated from high school and played football, basketball and track.
 He also participated in his favorite sport, baseball (not a high school program), in the summers in the area Junior Legion program.
 Coach Droescher played football for four years at the University of South Dakota.
 Coach Droescher began his baseball coaching career at the youth level with his three sons, Brock, Tanner and Cole.
 Fifteen years later he has coached ages ranging from five to 16.